-Frazer may well have made some mistakes and changed his mind about some issues.
+Frazer could be over-ambitious in proposing theories and he probably changed his mind about Nemi.
 He was also a person who did not share at all the beliefs that he wrote about on such a large scale.
-He was himself a rationalist, and he saw the animist and magical mindset as an unevolved, superstitious stage of development of the human mind.
-But at the end of the day Frazer was a great mind.
+He was a rationalist, and he saw the animist and magical mindset as an unevolved, superstitious stage of development of the human mind.
+Even so, Frazer was a remarkable scholar and thinker.
 In contrast to Professor Hutton, whose work is a large collection of details of customs and religious history in Britain and Ireland, Frazer had a vision about how the human mind had developed and expressed itself across the millennia and throughout the world.
 He also did as Hutton does in collecting details of customs and traditions, and on a much larger scale.
 His was the most ambitious project in the history of anthropology.
 There was also nothing inherently erroneous about his project of comparing beliefs and customs across different cultures.
 Further, some of the criticisms of his theories are clearly ill-founded.
-He was also a far more careful and painstaking scholar than some of his critics at the present day.
+And he was a far more careful and painstaking scholar than some of his critics at the present day.
 It is time for a more appreciative reassessment of his achievements.

-There is also a need for the academic world to check the accuracy of Professor Hutton’s research.
+There is also a need for the academic world to be more aware of failings in Professor Hutton’s research.
 To be fair to Hutton, there may now, as a result of his books, be more of a tendency in academia to accept pagan and esoteric movements as worthy of study and without disdainful views necessarily being taken of them.
 Also, in the case of the corn spirit issue it is not only he who has been at fault.
-But Hutton is a very unreliable scholar who has made many mistakes that a careful scholar would not have made.
+But Hutton is an unreliable scholar who has made many mistakes that a careful scholar would not have made.
 He has written abusively of scholars and folklorists who, in reality, did a better job of research than he did.
-He has also damaged the pagan movement by causing pagans to think that beliefs have been disproved that have not actually been disproved.
+He has also damaged the pagan movement by causing pagans to think that beliefs have been disproved that have not actually been disproved, and by persuading them that the works of Frazer and other scholars, being "creative literature" rather than scholarship, have nothing of relevance to contribute.
 Unfortunately he has benefited from a prolonged omission of the academic world to enquire into the accuracy of his work.
 Where academia has been so keen to uncover every possible failing in Frazer’s work, it has preferred to assume that Hutton’s is correct in every particular.